 Nancy Rice, ’70

-Already a legend in her field, Nancy Rice stunned many of her peers when she chose to teach instead of creating more advertising.
-Global honors, powerful positions at famed ad firms (BBDO, Ogilvy & Mather, DDB/Needham), not to mention her central role as a founder of the pioneering Fallon McElligott Rice agency in Minneapolis – those were "known" challenges.
+A legend in her field, proved most recently by her receipt of the 2013 American Advertising Federation Silver Medal Award, Nancy Rice stunned many of her peers when she chose to teach instead of creating more advertising.
+Global honors, powerful positions at famed ad firms (BBDO, Ogilvy & Mather, DDB/Needham), not to mention her central role as a founder of the pioneering Fallon McElligott Rice agency in Minneapolis—those were "known" challenges.
 The classroom was next.

 Even her selection for the Art Directors Club Hall of Fame in 2006 didn’t keep her in a studio.
 Her thirty years of innovations have been followed by nearly a dozen years of leading fresh creative minds, and she’s as enthused as ever.
 “I didn’t learn about the industry in a formal school,” she notes; “we grabbed anything anyone threw at us, and turned them into gems.
 And that’s how I teach: Make it intriguing, make it challenging, make it real.
 And, make it OK to fail.”